 UT Tyler Office of Student Affairs

-Whether you're a freshman, transfer, or current student, we are glad you picked The University of Texas at Tyler as your home.
+Whether you're a freshman, a student transferring from another school or a currently active student, we are glad you picked The University of Texas at Tyler as your home.

 We know this will be one of the most thrilling and challenging times of your life.
 We are here to assist you by providing many resources and services to help you be successful inside and outside the classroom.

 Sometimes money problems sneak up on you when you least expect it.
-We want to make sure you are prepared for what challenges and financial situations you might find while in college.
+We want to make sure you are prepared for what challenges and financial situations you might find when starting college.
 Below are some resources and articles with great information on how to plan for financial success.

 - Freshman Checklist (PDF)